matiaspakua/tech.notes.io/pages/general_topic/specialization_building_cloud_computing_solutions_at_scale.md

 3. Competent team-members
 4. Unified commitment (everyone on the same page)
 5. Collaborative climate (share, colab, learn)
-6. Standars of excellence (what is good?)
+6. Standard of excellence (what is good?)
 7. External support and recognition
-8. Principled ledearship (the leader need character)
+8. Principled leadership (the leader need character)

 **Technical Project Management**
-1. Build a Quaterly schedule (week-by-week), an high level estimation
+1. Build a Quarterly schedule (week-by-week), an high level estimation
 2. Weekly demo
-3. keep a clean ticket traking systema, with easy to see TASK.
+3. keep a clean ticket tracking systems, with easy to see TASK.
 Need to be clear to see progress and status (KIS = keep it simple)

 <img width="556" alt="goals by week" src="https://user-images.githubusercontent.com/20072974/213302327-fd548e29-740d-472f-a99f-f755b6f8ebd0.png">

 **Project Management Anti-Patterns**
 - Hero Driven Development (the superman of the devs)
 - Crisis Driven Development (everyday is a crisis)
-- Hippo Driven Development (higehst Pay desition person)
+- Hippo Driven Development (highest Pay desition person)
-- Heavy Scrum (the ligher the process, the better, dont need to apply evething allways)
+- Heavy Scrum (the lighter the process, the better, don't need to apply everything always)
 - Faith in People vs Faith in Process

 ### Introduction to AWS Cloud Development